pchiorean/Indentz/docs/README.md

 ### **CleanupLabels.jsx**

-Sometimes objects that have a label attached *(Script Label)* are reused, which may create problems later. **`CleanupLabels.jsx`** deletes labels from a document.
+Sometimes objects that have a label attached *(Script Label)* are reused, which may create problems later. **`CleanupLabels.jsx`** deletes all labels from the document (if nothing is selected), or from the selected items.

 ### **CleanupSwatches.jsx**

-Converts RGB process colors to CMYK, removes duplicates, sets every name in "C= M= Y= K=" form and deletes unused swatches.
+Converts RGB process swatches to CMYK, removes duplicates, renames them to "C= M= Y= K=" form, and deletes unused ones.
 Spot colors remain unchanged.

 ### **FitToPage** / **FitToSpread** series